 For a little history:

 Dr. James Naismith invented the game of basketball on December 21, 1891 to fill the need for an indoor winter sport.
-In 1898, he brought the sport to the University of Kansas, becoming the school’s first basketball coach.
+In 1898, he brought the sport to the University of Kansas and became the school’s first basketball coach.
 The court in Allen Fieldhouse is officially James Naismith Court.

 Forrest C. “Phog” Allen became KU’s second basketball coach when he replaced Naismith in 1908.
 Allen served for 39 seasons at KU.
-To date beloved Phog Allen is the fourth most successful coach in the history of college basketball and KU’s winningest coach of all time.
-He was instrumental in the movement to bring basketball to the Olympic games.
-While Naismith is often called “the father of basketball,” he reportedly coined Allen the “father of basketball coaching.”
+To date, Phog Allen is the fourth most successful coach in the history of college basketball and KU’s winningest coach of all time.
+He was instrumental in bringing basketball to the Olympic games.
+While Naismith is often called “the father of basketball,” he reportedly coined Allen the “father of basketball coaching”.
 It is in reference to this beloved coach that his statue stands in front of the Fieldhouse that bears his name and Jayhawk fans warn opponents to “Beware of the Phog.”

 To include a little Round Ball in your visit, we recommend the following itinerary: